 Counting books are multitaskers they entertain, they teach and they are often a little more interactive than your average story.
 I love them and am always happy to find a good one to share with my son.
 Here are even more for you to share with yours.

 Dinner at the Panda Palace by Stephanie Calmenson is a great book.
 I grabbed it only because of the title but found a gem.
 My son and I both loved it and had a blast reading it.
 The story is about a restaurant and the people , or rather animals that come into the restaurant in ever enlarging groups.
 The text is rhyming and well written.
-My son loved counting each group that came in figuring out after a few that each group was one animal larger.
-It was a great opportunity to practice one to one correspondence as he counted one each page.
+My son loved counting each group that came in figuring out after a few times that each group had one more animal than the previous group.
+It was a great opportunity to practice one to one correspondence as he counted on each page.
 There was also a great message about there always being room for one more when all the chairs were taken and a mouse came knocking wondering if he could eat too!

 Museum 123 by The Metropolitan Museum Of Art is another simple but beautiful counting book.
 What I love about this book is that the number is not shown on the same page as the objects the child is being asked to count.
 Instead a simple question of how many is followed by a painting with the objects, and the next page has a large number.
 My son loved counting then flipping the page exclaiming ” I knew it , I said that number I was right!”
 My only complaint is that it only went to 10!